hellowac/mapnik-wiki-zh-cn/Ideas.md

 3) move icon a bit if it would collide with others

 4) replace an already placed icon with a collection icon when there is another one to be shown right there
+ - unlikely to implement this, as it is better done as a (zoom dependent) pre-processing step before mapnik

 5) <strike>push lines apart so that there is a minimum distance between them</strike> (nearly done)